geoai-lab/PyGRF/README.md

 ### Reference
-If you use the data or code from this repository, or the PyGRF package, we will really appreciate if you can cite our book chapter:
+If you use the data or code from this repository, or the PyGRF package, we will really appreciate if you can cite our paper:

 Kai Sun, Ryan Zhenqi Zhou, Jiyeon Kim, and Yingjie Hu.
 2024.
 PyGRF: An improved Python Geographical Random Forest model and case studies in public health and natural disasters.